 The International Conference on Intelligent Robots and Systems (IROS) is one of the most important robotics conferences in the world.
 Over 3000 specialists from the Research and Industry participated in the five daylong conference from October 1-5, 2018 to exchange views on the latest innovations and technical developments through workshops, forums, discussions and the accompanying exhibitions.
 The Conference was sponsored by the IEEE (Institute of Electrical and Electronics Engineers), the world’s largest professional association of engineers and scientists.

 At the exhibition, companies like Amazon, Bosch, Kuka and several others presented the latest robotic technologies.
-Fraunhofer IML along with the other consortium partners from the research project SafeLog also presented the preliminary results for safe human-robot collaboration in Warehouses at the SafeLog Booth.
+All the project partners from the research project SafeLog also presented the preliminary results for safe human-robot collaboration in Warehouses at the SafeLog Booth.
 The results caught attention of many at IROS and were a great success in the end!

 A year into the project, the second periodical General Assembly Meeting and Workshop Day took place at the University of Zagreb on January 24 and 25.
 The work package leaders were able to show the results achieved in the last year, and a number of proposed deliverables could be finalized.
 In this process, a number of promotion material was produced which will be available soon.
 A first significant milestone was reached when the safety concept was tentatively but successfully evaluated by the TÜV Nord for the first time.